 professional sports, friends, family, and mentorship.

-Grace Kazmierski is from Southlake, Texas and was recruited to the University of South
+Grace Kazmierski is from Southlake, Texas, and was recruited to the University of

-Carolina to compete on the Gamecock swimming and diving team.
-While at UofSC, she
+South Carolina to compete on the Gamecock swimming and diving team.
+While at UofSC,

-received her Bachelor of Arts in Public Health and Master of Education in Higher Education
+she received her Bachelor of Arts in Public Health and Master of Education in Higher

-and Student Affairs.
-Grace’s research interests include college athletics, the Olympic
+Education and Student Affairs.
+Grace’s research interests include college athletics,

-Games, and sustainability in sport.
-She currently works as the Assistant Director
+the Olympic Games, and sustainability in sport.
+She currently works as the Assistant

-in UofSC’s Office of Sustainability in addition to her studies.
-In her free time,
+Director in UofSC’s Office of Sustainability in addition to her studies.
+In her free

-Grace enjoys spending time near the water, watching football, and traveling to the
+time, Grace enjoys spending time near the water, watching football, and traveling

 Tim Koba hails from Ithaca, New York, where he worked in sports medicine, fitness